The Vestry of St. Bartholomew’s Church in the City of New York is the legal, canonical, and fiduciary “board of trustees” for the church.

 Miriam and the girls share their Upper East Side home with four cats and a dog.
 Paula and Helene are now in graduate school.
 They have helped broaden her empathy and interest in social justice and LGBTQ+ causes.
 She has catholic tastes in a wide range of interests and activities, and considers her intelligence and abilities practical in nature, and personally satisfying.
 She loves to get in her car and drive.
 The destination is not as important as the journey!

 Bill and Lee Anne have lived in numerous cities on the east coast and in the south.
 Bill has served on vestries leading stewardship for Episcopal churches in Georgia and Tennessee, served as a Big Brother for many years, and as a Director of Boys and Girls Club of Nashville.
-As a member of the St. Bart's Vestry since 2020, Bill chaired the Investment Committee, served on the Governance Committee, led the Strategic Planning Committee, and is honored to receive this nomination for Warden.
+As a member of the St. Bart’s Vestry since 2020, Bill chaired the Investment Committee, served on the Governance Committee, led the Strategic Planning Committee, and has served as Warden for two years.

 Bill grew up in Memphis, TN, graduating from Ole Miss.
 He served as a Naval Officer first on the USS Bowen (FF 1079) and then in the Navy Nuclear Propulsion Program in Washington DC, where Bill and Lee Anne met.
 Bill received an MBA from Harvard Business School and then embarked upon a career as a senior executive.
 Bill served as CEO of various companies including Bell Sports, Riddell, and Oreck Corporation.
 In 2010, Bill joined American Securities, a private equity fund based in New York, where he serves as a partner focusing on portfolio company improvement.
 In addition to serving on various American Securities’ company Boards, Bill serves on the Board of Directors for Trek Bikes and for the Ole Miss Business School.